Eschatologue/CM_wiki/docs/spells/1st-level.md

 You create three twisting, whistling, hypoallergenic, gluten-free darts of magical force.
 Each dart targets a creature of your choice that you can see within range.
 Make a ranged spell attack for each missile.
 On a hit, a missile deals 2d4 force damage to its target.

-If the attack roll scores a critical hit, the target of that missile takes 5d4 force damage instead of you rolling damage twice for a critical hit.
+If the attack roll scores a Critical Hit, the target of that missile takes 5d4 force damage instead of you rolling damage twice for a Critical Hit.
 If the attack roll for any missile is a 1, all missiles miss their targets and blow up in your face, dealing 1 force damage per missile to you.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the spell creates one more dart, and the royalty component increases by 1 gp, for each slot level above 1st.